Wunderbyte-GmbH/moodle-theme_squared/README.txt

 The "squared" Moodle Theme
 ======================

 The theme is generally based on squares.
-If you like squares, that is definately your first choice, if you do not like squares, you might consider it as well, because it looks really good ;-).
+If you like squares, that is definitely your first choice, if you do not like squares, you might consider it as well, because it looks really good ;-).

 The idea of this theme is to put design in first place, and then see if it can be done technically.
 This is the first theme most of